-Stuffed potatoes were a classic at my grandmother’s house.
-I love them to this day with sugar, I know it may seem strange, but they are spectacular.
+Papas rellenas with ground beef were a classic at my grandmother’s house.
+I love them to this day with sugar.
+I know it may seem strange, but they are spectacular.

-This version is baked, to lighten the recipe a little and avoid the greasy smell, my great enemy in the kitchen.
-Traditionally, Chilean stuffed potatoes are fried.
+This version is baked to lighten the recipe and avoid the greasy smell, my great enemy in the kitchen.
+Traditionally, Papas Rellenas are fried.

-Achieving the proper potato shape takes some practice, don’t be very ambitious and put a lot of filler, just a little goes a long way, if you have doubts.
+Achieving the proper potato shape takes some practice, don’t be very ambitious and put in a lot of filler.
+Just a little goes a long way.

 - 1/2 cup beef broth

 - 2 medium onions, chopped into small cubes

 - 1/4 teaspoon cumin

 - 2 tablespoons oil

 - 2 pounds of potatoes (Yukon gold or red)

 - 1 cup Panko or breadcrumbs